yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 > - Related Reference : [PWA 初體驗](https://hsiangfeng.github.io/pwa/20191017/2186080947/)
 <br/>

 :white_check_mark: 10.
-What Is Gateway, API Gateway and API?
+What Is Gateway, API And API Gateway ?

-> - Gateway : a interface to receive and handle the request.
+> - Gateway : An interface to receive and handle the request.
-> - API : a Application Programming Interface to let user manipulate to achieve what they want.
+> - API : A `Application Programming Interface` to let user manipulate to achieve what they want.
-> - API Gateway : a service that makes it easy for developers to publish, maintain, monitor, secure, and operate APIs.
+> - API Gateway : A service that makes it easy for developers to publish, maintain, monitor, secure, and operate APIs.
 > - Related Reference : [Amazon API Gateway](https://aws.amazon.com/tw/api-gateway/features/), [什麼是 Amazon API Gateway？](https://docs.aws.amazon.com/zh_tw/apigateway/latest/developerguide/welcome.html)
 <br/>

 :white_check_mark: 11.
-What Is Rest API?
+What Is Rest API (Restful API)?

-> - Rest API also call Restful API, it's a  and isn't mandatory to use it.
-The purpose is make api easily to maintain and develop.
+> - Rest API also call `Restful API`, the purpose is make api easily to maintain and develop.

 ```
 https://localhost:8080/myweb/getDogs --> GET /rest/api/dogs get dogs